Function of a real variable

-In mathematical analysis, and applications in geometry, applied mathematics, engineering, and natural sciences, a function of a real variable is a function whose domain is the real numbers $\mathbb{R}$, or a subset of $\mathbb{R}$ that contains an interval of positive length.
-Most real functions that are considered and studied are differentiable in some interval.
+In mathematics, a function of a real variable is a function whose domain is a subset of $\mathbb{R}$.
+Many real functions that are often encountered have their domain contain an interval of non-empty interior, and may be continuous, or have some degree of smoothness, over one or more intervals, each of non-empty interior, in the domain.
+In older texts, the theory of functions of a real variable is often synonymous with what is usually now called real analysis.

 The most widely considered such functions are the real functions, which are the real-valued functions of a real variable, that is, the functions of a real variable whose codomain is the set of real numbers.

 Nevertheless, the codomain of a function of a real variable may be any set.
 However, it is often assumed to have a structure of $\mathbb{R}$-vector space over the reals.
 That is, the codomain may be a Euclidean space, a coordinate vector, the set of matrices of real numbers of a given size, or an $\mathbb{R}$-algebra, such as the complex numbers or the quaternions.
 The structure $\mathbb{R}$-vector space of the codomain induces a structure of $\mathbb{R}$-vector space on the functions.
 If the codomain has a structure of $\mathbb{R}$-algebra, the same is true for the functions.

 The image of a function of a real variable is a curve in the codomain.
 In this context, a function that defines curve is called a parametric equation of the curve.

 When the codomain of a function of a real variable is a finite-dimensional vector space, the function may be viewed as a sequence of real functions.
 This is often used in applications.